wvhulle/wvhulle.github.io/posts/streams.md

 ---

-### General approach for declarative combinators
+### Aggregated declarative stream combinators

-Steps:
+Usually when you create an aggregate stream, you have to follow these steps:

-- Convert high-level functional description into a stream state object
+1. Convert high-level functional description into a stream state object
+2. Come up with a method that updates the stream state
+3. Implement the `Stream::poll_next` method using
+  - First **project the pins** that you need into mutable references
+  - Reconstruct pins from the mutable references of the parts
+  - Pass-through to the `poll_next` or `poll` methods of underlying futures
-- Generate `poll_next` method implementation
+  - call the previously mutable state update method

+Often you can put most of your logic in the state update method.

+Do not forget to store the waker in case the underlying input data types are not only based on futures.
+The waker needs to be stored near a place where the IO-bound operation completes.
+(Most of the time this is not needed.)

 ---

-### Special merging of streams
+### Aggregation examples: flattening nested streams

 The `futures` crate provides flatten functions for `Stream<Item: Stream>`: